EddieHubCommunity/awesome-github-profiles/README.md

 List of GitHub profiles that have awesome customisation, that you can use for inspiration.

-Feel free to submit a pull request with your suggestions of awesome github profiles
+Feel free to submit a pull request with your suggestions of awesome github profiles.

+Join the conversation on our [Discord community](https://discord.com/invite/jZQs6Wu)

 <table width="100%">
   <tr>